a2s-ai/A2S_HunyuanOCR/README.md

 > **Note**: Evaluation metrics for competing methods are taken from official reports when available; otherwise, they are reproduced using competitor models or interfaces with the recommended standard instructions.

+> **Note**: The HunyuanOCR evaluation metrics are derived using the TensorRT framework, which may slightly differ from the inference methods using Transformers or vLLM.

 ### Text Spotting Performance on In-house Benchmark

 | Model Type | Methods | Overall | Art | Doc | Game | Hand | Ads | Receipt | Screen | Scene | Video |